11 Awesome Dining Room Mirror Ideas

 a group of small brass mirrors on a wall above a buffet

-This decorative porthole mirror is a lovely solid brass finish.
-It's available in sizes from 6 inches to 20 inches in diameter.
+This decorative porthole mirror has a lovely solid brass finish and is available in sizes from 6 inches to 20 inches in diameter.

 2. Have A Wall Of Rectangular Full-Size Mirrors For Ultimate Elegance